koallen/Outliers/dataset.md

 ##Data Set

-The data set we have chosen is the traffic violation record in Maryland County
+The data set we have chosen is the traffic violation record in Montgomery County, Maryland State

 The URL to this data set is [here](https://db.tt/KoDN99dX)